Hormones rocketing, lots of questions, lots of feelings. You’re 16 DPO. Find out what it all means, now that you’re definitely late.

 - What if you get a 16 DPO BFN?

-What to expect at 16 DPO
+What should I expect at 16 DPO?

-This might be setting off early pregnancy symptoms, or you might feel totally normal.
+So this 16 DPO hCG might be setting off early pregnancy symptoms, or you might feel totally normal.

 Every woman is unique.